 Where it failed to reach the quality of the Street Guardian was in our night-time testing.
 Images were much darker overall, and while it didn’t have the same problem with glares that cameras like the pricier Cobra CDR 855 BT and BlackVue DR450 did, we did find it hard to see objects that weren’t directly in front of a light source.

-This also isn’t one of the more discreet dash cams available.
+This also isn’t exactly a "low-profile" dash cam.
 While the 2.7-inch screen is nice when setting up your camera angle, it takes up more room than our other top picks and is easily noticeable from the outside.
-However, it's still small enough to stow in the glove compartment if you're concerned about theft.
+On the bright side, it's still small enough to stow in the glove compartment while you’re parked if you're concerned about theft.

 Under the First Amendment, it’s legal to record video or pictures in public spaces.
 However, dash cams mounted to the inside of a car’s windshield are illegal in 28 states.
 A good rule of thumb is to make sure your dash cam obstructs no more than a five inch square on the driver’s side or a seven inch square on the passenger side.
 Every state is different, though, so be sure to check your state’s laws before purchasing a dash cam.